george-language/glang/README.md

 ## Why Make George Language?
 Well, it all started as a joke.
 You see, one of our team members has a cute pug named George.
-One day we said _"Why not make a language named after George thats funny and cute?"_ And that's when it was born.
+One day we said _"Why not make a language named after George that's funny and cute?"_ And that's when it was born.

 GLang makes programming more expressive and easier to read, using a mix of humor and fun to define the syntax.

-To a beginner programmer, they have to spend a lot of time learning and remebering keywords, built-ins, and values in the language.
-GLang instead uses _easy-to-remeber_ language, for example the `print` statement is actually `bark`!
+To a beginner programmer, they have to spend a lot of time learning and remembering keywords, built-ins, and values in the language.
+GLang instead uses _easy-to-remember_ language, for example the `print` statement is actually `bark`!

 ```
 bark("Hello, World!")